-After he came home he played but the guys on the team would kind of needle him because he wasn't that good any more because his arm was hurt.
-He finally stopped playing and then his wife who was there when he was on top didn't want to deal with him when he was just a regular guy.
-He was a hard guy to get close to though he always put up a good front started drinking a lot towards the end and hanging out at bars.
+After he came home he played, but the guys on the team would kind of needle him because he wasn't that good any more because his arm was hurt.
+He finally stopped playing and then his wife, who was there when he was on top, didn't want to deal with him when he was just a regular guy.
+He was a hard guy to get close to though, he always put up a good front started drinking a lot towards the end and hanging

 I always remember I was building two houses on Jackson Avenue in Hackensack and I needed some sheet metal so I went to the shop in town and there was Stan.
 I hadn't seen him in awhile and he was real upbeat.
 He always put up a good front and everything but I remember looking at his hands and saying to myself this is no place for you with grease and dirt under your finger nails.
 I got my metal and left but I have always regretted not going back and telling him I would help him get a real estate license or something and get him out of there.
 He just didn't belong there.
 I wish I had gone to a different shop to get the metal maybe I wouldn't think about that from time to time because he committed suicide shortly after that.”